 The information of each of the properties for which the depreciation is claimed shall be provided.
-These are: computer systems; ground transportation (except automobiles); and machinery and equipment, furniture and fixtures, and any other fixed assets to be used in the industry or business.
-Also, you must fill in the oval provided in each section, as applicable, to make the election for this depreciation.
+These are: computer systems; ground transportation (except automobiles); and machinery and equipment, furniture and fixtures, and any other fixed assets to be

-Enter in the space provided in the heading (Schedule E1 No. of ) the number that correspond to the schedule of the total amount of Schedule E submitted with the return.
+Enter in the space provided in the heading (Schedule E1 No. ) the number that correspond to the schedule of the total amount of Schedule E submitted with the return.